codarrenvelvindron/codarren.github.io/_drafts/2021-01-02-Day2-Training-for-CEHv11.md

 And one of my most wanted skills on a personal and professional level.

 ## "Don't Blink or you'll miss me!"
-For me, the number one quality that a good Security guy needs to have is:
+For me, the number one quality that any good sec guy needs to have is:
  **Attention to detail**

 ## Why?
 It's what the bad guys will see first.

 They are looking for it right ?
+The devil is in the details.

 If you as someone in the blue team (Defense) wants to counter the red team (Offense).

-You need to, first of all, think like the bad guys.
+You need to, first of all, to think like the bad guys.

 By being ahead all the time, you will effectively be able to mitigate most flaws before their exploitation.